bigqio/bigq/README.md

 // private async message
 // received by 'AsyncMessageReceived' on recipient if (!client.SendPrivateMessageAsync(guid, msg)) { // handle errors }

+// private async message with persistence
+// received by 'AsyncMessageReceived' on recipient if (!client.SendPrivateMessageAsync(guid, null, msg, true)) { // handle errors }

 // private sync message
 // received by 'SyncMessageReceived' on recipient client